Air Taxi Skyport Location Problem for Airport Access: Data set and experimental results

-The input to our skyport location problem comprises of total trips to each airport from each taxi zone, and the associated travel cost for trips across taxi zones (including airports).
-The travel cost for a trip is assumed to be the average travel time (in minutes) from the origin taxi zone to the destination taxi zone (inferred from the FHV data set).
-In particular, the parameters defined in Section~\ref{sec:parameters} are computed as follows: \begin{itemize} \item $c_{ik} =$ average travel time from taxi zone $i$ to zone $k$ via ground transportation (inferred using FHV data set), \item $c_{ij} =$ average travel time from taxi zone $i$ to (airport) taxi zone $j$ via ground transportation (inferred using FHV data set), \item $c_{kj} =$ aerial travel time from taxi zone $k$ to airport $j$ computed using the latitude and longitude of locations $k$ and $j$ assuming Euclidean distance with a constant air taxi speed of $150$ miles per hour. \end{itemize}
+Each trip record includes the origin and destination locations of the trip in terms of taxi zone IDs.
+For example, taxi zone IDs for Newark, JFK and LaGuardia airports are: $1$, $132$ and $138$ respectively.
+The data set contains over $20$ million trip records and each trip record includes the start time stamp, origin taxi zone ID, end time stamp, and destination taxi zone ID for the trip.
+All the trips with trip time (\emph{i.e.,} end time stamp - start time stamp) greater than 120 minutes were disregarded from the dataset along with other outliers.
+Furthermore, to avoid distortion in average or aggregate values, major holidays such ad Independence day, Halloween, Thanksgiving, Christmas were filtered out before performing any calculations.

-The total airport demand, and travel costs were calculated using a script written in Python programming language (version 2.7.14).
+Assuming the skyport operations are likely to schedule from 7 am to 6 pm (\citealp{goyal}), we only consider the trips during this period for demand calculation.
+The total airport demand and travel costs were calculated using a script written in Python programming language (version 3.7.4).
 For each origin-destination ID pair in the FHV data set, the total trips were added to obtain the total demand from the origin ID to the destination ID.
-The trips with destinations as airports (\emph{i.e.}, with destination taxi zone IDs: $1$, $132$ and $138$) were selected, and used to compute the demand $d_{ij}$ from origin $i$ to destination airport $j$.
+The trips with destinations as airports (\emph{i.e.}, with destination taxi zone IDs $1$, $132$ and $138$) were selected and used to compute the demand $D_{ij}$ from origin $i$ to destination airport $j$.
+We found the average monthly trips originating from each of the taxi zones to the three airports; we refer to this as $D_{ij}$.
+Figure~\ref{fig:airport_demand} shows the profile of daily (average) taxi trips to the three airports in NYC.\\

-To compute the travel time of a trip from one taxi zone to another, the time difference (\emph{i.e.} end time - start time) for every trip was computed in minutes; the associated travel cost was then computed by averaging the travel time across multiple trips in the data set for the same origin-destination pair.\\